Micah J. Schwartzman

 - Director, Karsh Center for Law and Democracy

 Schwartzman received his B.A. from the University of Virginia and his doctorate in politics from the University of Oxford, where he studied as a Rhodes Scholar.
 During law school, he served as articles development editor of the Virginia Law Review and received numerous awards, including the Margaret G. Hyde Award, the Daniel Rosenbloom Award, and the Hardy Cross Dillard Scholarship.
-After graduating, Schwartzman clerked for Judge Paul V. Niemeyer of the United States Court of Appeals for the Fourth Circuit.
+After graduating, Schwartzman clerked for Judge Paul V. Niemeyer of the U.S. Court of Appeals for the Fourth Circuit.
 Prior to joining the faculty, he was a postdoctoral research fellow at Columbia University’s Society of Fellows in the Humanities.
-In the spring of 2013, he was a visiting professor at the UCLA School of Law.

 - J.D.University of Virginia School of Law2005

 Constitutional Law and Religion (with Frederick Mark Gedicks, Robert W. Tuttle, and Nelson Tebbe) (forthcoming West Publishing Company).

 The Rise of Corporate Religious Liberty (with Zoe Robinson and Chad Flanders, eds.)
 (Oxford University Press, 2016).

 "Official Intentions and Political Legitimacy: The Case of the Travel Ban"

 “Must Laws Be Motivated by Public Reason?,” in Silje Langvatn et al., eds., Public Reason and Courts (Cambridge University Press, forthcoming).

 “Lying as a Political Wrong,” Law & Philosophy (forthcoming 2019)